-A. Evidence is to be maintained under security and have a documented and continuous chain of custody showing the order of the places where, and the persons with whom, evidence collected was located, from the time of collection until the time it is admitted into court, or the case is resolved, and the evidence is no longer needed.

-B. Evidence security is to be initiated and maintained as follows:

-1. Maintain evidence in a secure, controlled-access area (e.g., a locked room, a locked steel file cabinet, or other suitably-locked enclosure), accessible only to designated personnel;

-2. Prepare an Evidence Log

-3. Print a hard copy of the Evidence Log to file with the evidence when the case is complete, or otherwise as necessary, to demonstrate that, or monitor whether control of and accountability for the evidence was maintained in each case; and

-4. Keep the number of people involved in handling evidence to a minimum (e.g., persons associated with the investigation).
+- A. To the maximum extent possible, program employees are to use government issued equipment (e.g., smartphones, tablets, cameras, scanners) to collect evidence in a digital format and upload it in its original, unaltered for to its respective compliance SharePoint case folder.
+In situations where it is necessary to collect physical evidence, program employees are to follow the instructions below to ensure its appropriate safeguarding, transfer, retention, and disposal - B. Physical evidence is to be maintained under security and have a documented and continuous chain of custody showing the order of the places where, and the persons with whom, evidence collected was located, from the time of collection until the time it is admitted into court, or the case is resolved, and the evidence is no longer needed. - C. Evidence security is to be initiated and maintained as follows: - 1.
+Maintain evidence in a secure, controlled-access area (e.g., a locked room, a locked steel file cabinet, or other suitably-locked enclosure), accessible only to designated personnel; - 2.
+Prepare an VT Form MI-C&E-33E Evidence Log - 3.
+Print a hard copy of the Evidence Log to file with the evidence when the case is complete, or otherwise as necessary, to demonstrate that, or monitor whether control of and accountability for the evidence was maintained in each case; and - 4.
+Keep the number of people involved in handling evidence to a minimum (e.g., persons associated with the investigation). - D. Chain of custody is to be initiated and maintained as follows: - 1.
+Ensure that the transfer of evidence from one person to another is documented in Section II of the VT Form MI-C&E-32E Evidence Receipt and Chain of Custody; - 2.
+Ensure that evidence is always accompanied with a signed, hard copy Evidence Receipt and Chain of Custody form to provide identification and the continuous chain of custody; and

-- C. Chain of custody is to be initiated and maintained as follows: - 1.
-Ensure that the transfer of evidence from one person to another is documented in Section II of the Evidence Receipt and Chain of Custody form; - 2.
-Ensure that evidence is always accompanied with a signed, hard copy Evidence Receipt and Chain of Custody form to provide identification and the continuous chain of custody; and - 3.
-Ensure that the Evidence Receipt and Chain of Custody form is filled out in a legible manner and signed with permanent ink.
+3. Ensure that the Evidence Receipt and Chain of Custody form is filled out in a legible manner and signed with permanent ink.